+9. The PCF subscribes to PMIC changes from the SMF:

-6. The PCF provides to the SMF the PMIC information received from the TSCTSF as described in clause 5.2.2.2.2.2, which sends the received PMIC to the NW-TT/UPF.
+9.1.
+The PCF provides to the SMF the PMIC information received from the TSCTSF as described in clause 5.2.2.2.2.2, which sends the received PMIC to the NW-TT/UPF.

-7. When the SMF detects PMIC changes for the NW-TT, the SMF provides the received PMIC information to the PCF as described in clause 5.2.2.3.
+9.2 When the SMF detects PMIC changes for the NW-TT, the SMF provides the received PMIC information to the PCF as described in clause 5.2.2.3.